Epic Mickey

 Epic Mickey is a 2010 platform game developed by Junction Point Studios and published by Disney Interactive Studios for the Wii.
 It was released in November 2010 in North America and PAL territories.
-The game focuses on Mickey Mouse, who accidentally damages a world created by Yen Sid for forgotten characters and concepts and must save it from the Blot.
+The game focuses on Mickey Mouse, who accidentally damages a world created by Yen Sid for forgotten characters and concepts and must save it.
 The game features Oswald the Lucky Rabbit, a character created by Walt Disney and Ub Iwerks and originally owned by Universal Pictures; The Walt Disney Company gained ownership of the character in 2006.
 The game marks the first time that Mickey and Oswald have appeared together.

 Epic Mickey was part of an effort by Disney to re-brand Mickey Mouse as a character by placing less emphasis on his pleasant, cheerful side and reintroducing the more mischievous and adventurous sides of his personality, depicting him as an epic hero.
 It was directed by Warren Spector, who collaborated with Walt Disney Animation Studios on the project, with help from Powerhouse Animation Studios, who made the cutscenes for the game.
 The game was announced in October 2009 and released in November 2010.
 The game received mixed-to-positive reviews from critics, who praised its visual style, unique gameplay and meta-commentary narrative, but criticized its camera and lack of true player choice.
 It has maintained popularity since its release, and is widely credited for re-igniting public interest in the Oswald character, as well as other minor Disney characters such as Horace Horsecollar and Clarabelle Cow.
 Successors to the game include Epic Mickey 2: The Power of Two and Epic Mickey: Power of Illusion.

-A remake developed by Purple Lamp, titled Epic Mickey: Rebrushed, was released on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S by THQ Nordic on September 24, 2024.
+A remake developed by Purple Lamp, titled Disney Epic Mickey: Rebrushed, was released on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S by THQ Nordic on September 24, 2024.
+A Nintendo Switch 2 port will be released on October 6, 2026.